kikito/kiki.to/source/blog/2014-03-30-rule-1-do-what-lua-does.html.md

 This doesn't mean that they should provide a single function, but the functions they provide should all be grouped under the same umbrella.

-[Penlight](http://stevedonovan.github.io/Penlight) is a clear example of a function that doesn't follow this rule.
-It is a big library that does many different things.
+[Penlight](http://stevedonovan.github.io/Penlight) is a clear example of a library that doesn't follow this rule.
+It is big, and does many different things.

 ## No `self` on the top-level functions